SyngyeonTak/mnist-classification/Readme.md

         The weight decay 0.01 and dropout rate 0.5 are used as regularization methods in this model.
-        The data has been augumented with the
-        Kindly compare the two models performance below
+        The data has been augumented with the RandomAffine method Be noted of the model performance below

-        Test Loss: 0.0006, Test Acc: 0.9733
+        Test Loss: 0.0039, Test Acc: 0.9829
 ![LeNet_regularization_Accuracy_plot](../img/LeNet_regularization_accuracy_plot.png)
 ![LeNet_regularization_Loss_plot](../img/LeNet_regularization_loss_plot.png)